Super ShowDown (2019)

-The 2019 Super ShowDown was the second annual Super ShowDown professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+The 2019 Super ShowDown was the second annual Super ShowDown professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
 It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
 The event took place on June 7, 2019, at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah, Saudi Arabia.
 It was the third event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.

-Ten matches were contested at the event including one on the Kickoff pre-show.
-In the main event, The Undertaker defeated Goldberg in what was their first match against each other.
+Ten matches were contested at the event, including one on the Kickoff pre-show.
+In the main event, The Undertaker defeated Goldberg in what was their first and only match against each other.
 Other prominent matches saw Seth Rollins defeat Baron Corbin to retain Raw's Universal Championship in the opening bout, Shane McMahon defeated Roman Reigns, Kofi Kingston defeated Dolph Ziggler to retain SmackDown's WWE Championship, and Randy Orton defeated Triple H; this was Triple H's final match to take place on a PPV and in front of a live crowd before having to retire in 2022 due to a cardiac event.
 The event was also notable for having WWE's largest standard battle royal with a total of 51 participants, though originally scheduled for 50.
 It was won by Mansoor, a WWE rookie from Saudi Arabia who signed with the company following 2018's Greatest Royal Rumble event and had appeared on NXT and NXT UK.

-The event received generally negative reviews by critics, with the main event's ending being particularly criticized.
+The event received generally negative reviews by critics, with the main event being particularly criticized as one of the worst wrestling matches of all time.
 It later won the Wrestling Observer Newsletter Award for Worst Major Wrestling Show of 2019.

 Production

 Background

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-After holding the Greatest Royal Rumble and Crown Jewel events in 2018, the third pay-per-view and WWE Network event under this partnership was announced as Super ShowDown.
+After holding the Greatest Royal Rumble and Crown Jewel events in 2018, the third pay-per-view (PPV) and WWE Network event under this partnership was announced as Super ShowDown.
 It was scheduled to be held on June 7, 2019, at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah and feature wrestlers from the Raw, SmackDown, and 205 Live brands.
 This also marked the second event under the Super ShowDown chronology, the first of which was held on October 6, 2018, in Melbourne, Victoria, Australia.
 That original event had stylized the title as "Super Show-Down" while the second event changed the stylization and removed the dash.